ZorikovPasha/React-Loft-Mebel/README.md

 - [x] when not logged in items are not being added to cart
 - [x] catalog aside close
 - [ ] cart items after login should be added to database?
+- [ ] productcard on buy nothing happens
+- [ ] productcard  select is not working